-An investment in our H Shares involves a high degree of risk.
-You should carefully consider the following information about risks, together with the other information contained in this prospectus, including our consolidated financial statements and related notes, before you decide to buy our H Shares.
+An [REDACTED] in our H Shares involves a high degree of risk.
+You should carefully consider the following information about risks, together with the other information contained in this document, including our consolidated financial statements and related notes, before you decide to [REDACTED] our H Shares.
 If any of the circumstances or events described below actually arises or occurs, our business, results of operations, financial condition and prospects would likely suffer.
-In any such case, the market price of our H Shares could decline and you may lose all or part of your investment.
-This prospectus also contains forward-looking information that involves risks and uncertainties.
+In any such case, the [REDACTED] of our H Shares could decline and you may lose all or part of your [REDACTED].
+This document also contains forward-looking information that involves risks and uncertainties.
 Our actual results could differ materially from those anticipated in these forward looking statements as a result of many factors, including the risks described below.